voidcase/txtv/README.md

 	previous | prev | p | < -- show previous available page.
 	<PAGE NUMBER> -- show the page at the specified number

 You can also give any of these arguments as an argument to run un-interactively.
-Except for next and previous, because that would make no sense.
+Except for `next` and `previous`, because that would make no sense.

 	txtv.py 100